JakeD520/Lucian/03_Episodes/S01E01/Scene 3.md

 **AELLA**
 Motherfucker.

 The waitress approaches.

+Aella sits up straight, as if she's been caught doing something wrong.

-She takes her time, drops a tiny dish with **one** butter pat, testing them.
+The Waitress takes her time, drops a tiny dish with **one** butter pat.
+She side-eyes Zadie, deliberately imposing on their conversation ... testing them.

 Aella glares and the lone butter, then at Zadie.